AIU Welcomes U.S. Army Students

 Skip What You Already Know Spend your time focusing on what you need to learn, not reviewing the topics you already know.
 Our intellipath® learning technology makes it possible.

-Our Career Services team is available to assist with transitioning to the workplace, resume help, practice interviews, and more.
+Our career services resources are available to assist with transitioning to the workplace, resume help, practice interviews, and more.

 Reduced Tuition Rate